Looking for more advice? Check out Inman’s New Agent Essentials.

 I’ve learned to bring my full marketing presentation and sale valuation even when it seems a foregone conclusion that the listing will be mine to sell.
 Don’t take it for granted you are getting the listing.

-As agents, we are so eager to get into our presentation and avail our potential client with all of the great technology and marketing that is available to them should they hire us instead of our competition.
+As agents, we are eager to get into our presentation and dazzle our potential client with all of the great technology and marketing that is available to them should they hire us instead of our competition.

 Good listening can signal the highest priorities or concerns for the seller, and you can direct your presentation in a way that addresses those priorities and concerns.